abreits/amqp-ts/README.md

 This is a summary.
 See the [amqp-ts Wiki](https://github.com/abreits/amqp-ts/wiki) for the full documentation of the library.

+## Contributing

+Before making changes, be sure that you are using the default node version set in the `.nvmrc` file.

+After introducing new changes, be sure to run `npm run build` to generate the transpiled JS.

 ## Table of Contents

 - [Overview](#overview)